jsdelivrbot/ReduxBlogApp-1/MY_README.md

     -   It takes control away from the DOM.
 JavaScript controls the data, not the DOM.

-    -   Now only on canonical source of data.
+    -   Now only one canonical source of data.

-    -   Developer now responsible for mutating the form state and re-rendering the input.
+    -   Developer is responsible for mutating the form state and re-rendering the input.

     -   React requires a lot of state and updating boilerplate.
 So Redux provides a more efficient solution.

-### Redux (17:00)
+#### Redux (17:00)

 ___What is Redux?___

-+   All application state kept in a single store {}
++   All application state kept in a single store { }
 +   State is read-only
 +   Update state by dispatching Actions
 +   Actions are plain JavaScript objects with properties of type and data